 - Increased health with possible increased muscle mass, decreased fat mass

 - Decreased disease risk: cardiovascular, diabetes, stroke, gallstones, breathing problems, certain cancers (colon, breast, endometrial, gallbladder)

 These goals are achieved with slow, manageable, adaptations in food choice, movement, stress management, and sleep.

 If you’re done with “yo-yo” dieting, (which increases your risk for high blood pressure, high cholesterol, gallbladder disease, depression), and are willing to commit to some lifestyle changes, then increased health can be yours.

 Every body is different, and while aerobic exercise may be right for your best friend, it may not be the best type of exercise for you.
 Try a variety to see what works best, and more importantly, what FEELS best.
 The key is to move and use your muscles every day.
 Why?
 Muscle is more metabolically active than fat; it burns 3-5x more calories at rest.
 As you see an increase in muscle, you’ll probably feel an increase in energy.

 Take time out

-It’s a vicious cycle: stress leads to elevated cortisol which leads to abdominal fat storage, blood sugar dysregulation, obesity, and diabetes which leads to more stress….
+It’s a vicious cycle: stress leads to elevated cortisol which can lead to abdominal fat storage, blood sugar dysregulation, and diabetes which can lead to more stress….

 To stop the stress cycle do at least one of these things right now: